stonezhong/spark_etl/examples/pyspark_s3/readme.md

-# Demo hightlights
+# In this demo, you will see
 * How to build data application
 * How to deploy data application
 * How to run data application in pyspark
-    * The app create a data frame
+    * The application create a data frame
-    * The app save data frame to aws s3 buckets
+    * The application save data frame to aws s3 buckets
-    * The app load data frame from aws s3 buckets
+    * The application load data frame from aws s3 buckets
-    * The app transforms data frame using SparkSQL
+    * The application transforms data frame using SparkSQL

 # Before the experiment
-Please setup virtual environment first, see [readme.md](../readme.md). also make sure you have JRE 1.8 installed
+* Please setup virtual environment first, see [readme.md](../readme.md).
+* Make sure you have JRE installed.
+Here is an example on installing JRE on RedHat Linux.
 ```bash
 # On RHEL 7
 sudo yum install java-1.8.0-openjdk
 ```

-Then you need to install package pyspark
+* Install package `pyspark`
 ```bash
 python -m pip install pyspark
 ```